elfkuzco/elfkuzco.github.io/_posts/2025-09-02-Google-Summer-of-Code-2025.markdown

 ### Future Work

-We plan to wrap up this GSoC project with the deployment of the `zimfram-upgrade` branch on September 8th, 2025.
+We plan to wrap up this GSoC project with the deployment of the `zimfarm-upgrade` branch on September 8th, 2025.
 Of course, the journey doesn't end here.
 There's still plenty of work ahead with issues of different priorities ranging from
 <a href="https://github.com/openzim/zimfarm/issues?q=is%3Aissue%20state%3Aopen%20label%3Aprio1" target="_blank">prio1</a>,
 <a href="https://github.com/openzim/zimfarm/issues?q=is%3Aissue%20state%3Aopen%20label%3Aprio2" target="_blank">prio2</a>, and